jmigpin/editor/README.md

 - This is a know-what-you're-doing source code editor
 - As the editor is being developed, the rules of how the UI interacts will become more well defined.
 - Primarily developed and tested in Linux.
-Works in MacOS through XQuartz.
-Should work in MSWindows using an xserver for windows (just needs a tiny bit of work/testing to allocate memory for the mit-shm extension).
+- Works in MS Windows and MacOS through an X server.

 ## Features